tytydraco/yessleep/out/I_work_for_the_government_rehabilitating_ancient_gods.md

 I remember asking the words as we pushed through the glass doors into the hospital’s lobby.
 The entrance was open for barely a few seconds, but I could feel the entire battalion of armed soldiers behind us tense nervously as we stepped through.
 Only once the door was shut and locked down did I get the feeling they’d relaxed, but that left my team and I on the other side and even though New Delhi was scorching at that time of year it was cold enough to see our breath.
 I guess the sudden change in temperature must have taken the others by surprise because I had to repeat my earlier question.

-“We definitely got that fucking computer *off* the internet, right?”
+“We definitely got that computer *off* the internet, right?”
 I asked and one particularly nervous hazmat suit fumbled for their tablet and nodded.

 “The surgical team finished removing the port sixteen hours ago,” they said.
 “And all other tests have shown there were no redundancies or back ups.
 Now they’re asking what they should do with the computer scientist?”